-This type of scam usually starts with a phone call from someone pretending to be the victim’s grandchild and in need of cash because of legal trouble.
+This type of scam usually starts with a phone call from someone pretending to be the victim’s grandchild who is in need of cash due to legal trouble.

 The caller might offer an embarrassing sob story about being caught drinking while driving — literally sobbing, to draw attention away from the unrecognized voice of a stranger.

-Then they plead for help and ask the victim not to tell anyone, and to send cash in a specific way, often in envelopes between pages of a magazine.
+Then the caller pleads for help and asks the victim not to tell anyone, and to send cash in a particular way.

 The scammer might cull information about actual grandkids from social media, or wait for the confused victim to give a cue as to whom they should be impersonating.